Chidiebere00/demo/README.md

-# demo
+# Demo
-A demo git repository
+A demo git repository with a twist